quicwg/base-drafts/draft-ietf-quic-qpack.md

 blocks within a stream have been fully processed.

-If an encoder receives a Header Acknowledgement instruction referring to a stream on which every header block with non-zero Largest Reference has already been acknowledged, that MUST be treated as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.
+If an encoder receives a Header Acknowledgement instruction referring to a stream on which every header block with a non-zero Largest Reference has already been acknowledged, that MUST be treated as a connection error of type `HTTP_QPACK_DECODER_STREAM_ERROR`.